Bhavanish5041/srace-v2/README.md

-# SRACE v2 - Smart Room Automation & Control Engine
+# SRACE v2 — Smart Room Automation & Control Engine

-> Generalised intelligent room automation platform that works for any room
+> Generalised intelligent room automation platform that works for **any room** —
-> classroom, office, staff room, auditorium controlled via a JSON config file.
+> classroom, office, staff room, auditorium — controlled via a single JSON config file.
 > Not a fixed installation but a deployable system.

 ---